 When a jurisdiction requests WAMAS assistance, the request is broadcasted by the requesting entity, either verbally or in written form.
-The requesting agency may use an internal person to contact a Regional Coordinator to request their own coordinator during an SEOC activation level of 2 or 3 if they are in need of staff augmentation.
+The requesting agency may use an internal person to contact the SEOC if they are in need of staff augmentation.
 Once the SEOC is activated to a level 1, the state may request WAMAS members to be coordinators at the SEOC.
-When this activation level is triggered, WAMAS members can contact the SEOC to coordinate through the regional coordinators, to the impacted jurisdiction to "broker" agreements.
+When this activation level is triggered, WAMAS members can contact the SEOC to coordinate with the WAMAS membership to "broker" agreements on behalf of the requestor.

 The chief executive officer or authorized designee of the responding agency will determine whether they are able to offer assistance.
-If able to provide assistance, the chief executive officer or authorized designee will contact the requestor/coordinator with availability and shall establish an agreement either verbally or in written form.
-If a WAMAS Coordinator is performing these duties, they will need to be an authorized designee or have a signature authority available to finalize verbal or written agreements as all resources have a direct cost to the requestor.
+If able to provide assistance, the chief executive officer or authorized designee will contact the requestor with availability and shall establish an agreement either verbally or in written form.
+If a WAMAS Coordinator is performing these duties, they will only be able to identify potential resources, the agreement will still have to be executed between the two signatories as all resources have a direct cost to the requestor.